SWeav02/simmate/docs/parameters.md

 In ionic compounds, the unshared electrons will form a sphere around the more electronegative atom.
 As the bond becomes more covalent, this feature will break into smaller features along the atomic bonds.
 As covalency increases, the depth of these features increases.
 Thus, this parameter effectively defines a cutoff for what should be considered covalent vs. ionic.

 Additionally, due to voxelation, atomic shells may split into many different basins around their ELF maximum.
 This parameter also controls recombining these voxelated basins into one.

+### combine_shells

+Whether small shell basins should be combined to form one large one.
+This is largely to aid visualization, especially when the grid density is low resulting in many basins due to voxelation.

 ### electride_elf_min